-NCBTMB approved classes
+NCBTMB approved classes.

 Classes always include lots of hands-on 'tactile' practice!!!

-how do you utilize that information?
+When you palpate muscle tension near a client's painful area, how do you utilize that information?

 These classes focus on specific muscles and regions often contributing to that pain and how to correct the adhesions, distortions, and spasms within those specific muscles that are often major contributors to that pain.

-The teaching format is structured to enable therapists to better understand and respond to pain signals, and then incorporate these incredibly effective soft tissue manipulation procedures immediately into their present system of massage and bodywork.
+The teaching format is structured to enable therapists to better understand and respond to pain signals and then incorporate these incredibly effective soft tissue manipulation procedures immediately into their present system of massage and bodywork.

 Consider them as new tools for your "tactile toolbox".